DCECU young professional selected to ‘crash’ 2020 CUNA Governmental Affairs Conference

 About Dow Chemical Employees’ Credit Union

-Dow Chemical Employees’ Credit Union is a cooperative, not-for-profit financial institution that is owned by its members and dedicated to providing them with smart, affordable banking solutions.
-Located in Midland, Michigan, DCECU has $1.85 billion in assets and nearly 69,700 members and has been recognized multiple times by the Credit Union National Association (CUNA) for top performance in saving members money.
-Membership is open to employees and retirees of more than 70 Select Employer Group companies, as well as to their family members.
+Dow Chemical Employees’ Credit Union is a not-for-profit financial institution that is owned by its members and dedicated to providing them with smart, affordable banking solutions.
+Located in Midland, Michigan, DCECU has $2.1 billion in assets and nearly 73,500 members and has been recognized multiple times by the Credit Union National Association (CUNA) for top performance in saving members money.
+Membership is open to employees and retirees of nearly 100 Select Employer Group companies and their family members, as well as donors to the Midland Area Community Foundation’s DCECU Members Endowed Scholarship Fund.
 For more information, visit dcecu.org or call 989.835.7794 or 800.835.7794.

 Follow DCECU on Facebook at facebook.com/dcecu and on Instagram at instagram.com/dcecu_mi.